rodrigomasiniai/GenAIChatIniciante/README.md

 ```

 - **Models:** used are tested/selected on the responses they provide, but different models from Hugging Face can be used (see ``mylib/config.json`` to configure the model and ``References`` section for a list of Hugging Face models).
-- **Webapp:** The Flask webapp is designed from scratch with JavaScript styling and you can make it insane (see ``templates`` folder).
+- **Webapp:** is designed from scratch with HTML/JavaScript styling and you can design it as per your wish (see ``templates`` folder).
+- **Links:** can be added under ``data/links.json``.
+Just select the domain ``Links`` and include the keyword ``link`` followed by your question e.g., link to transformers.

+> NOTE: Links are also matched to your questions.
+In the example below, the keyword ``transformers`` in your question is also in the ``links.json`` database, which gives you a streamlined answer to ``learn more`` about transformers as a clickable link.

+- **Contacts:** can be added under ``data/contacts.json``.
+Just select the domain ``Contacts`` and include the keyword ``contact`` followed by your question e.g., contact of huggingface.

 ### Error handling

 Errors will be shown on the red bar in the app.
 Implemented logic to handle domain selection, empty/short inputs, questions outside the scope of chatbot to prevent misinformation.
-Below is an example where the bot handles questions outside the scope of its knowledge (Note: ``use_stopwords`` will enhance this function):
+Below is the showcase, including an example where the bot handles questions outside the scope of its knowledge (Note: ``use_stopwords`` will enhance this function):

 ---